tonyfahrion/howsystemswork/README.md

 ### Which programming languages I'm required to be fluent in writing?

-> reading programming languages should be considert as always required and quick to learn
+> reading programming languages should be considered as always required and quick to learn

-foreach language, listed here, I might gather core facts about the language and easy entry points to understand the language quickly.
+For each language, listed here, I might gather core facts about the language and easy entry points to understand the language quickly.
 Also I might cover common tasks and concepts, specific for the language.
 A chapter about common concepts might be required too.
 Just to give an overview.

 * golang

-  * good for programms to distribute
+  * good for programs to distribute
   * high performance
-  * recilent systems
+  * resilient systems

 * python